South Korea's Moon says situation 'very grave' as mass virus tests get going

 The U.S. and South Korean militaries said they were considering scaling back joint training, in one of the first concrete signs of the virus’ fallout on global U.S. military activities.

-South Korean Defense Minister Jeong Kyeong-doo told a news conference in Washington 13 cases had been confirmed in the South Korean armed forces.
+South Korean Defence Minister Jeong Kyeong-doo told a news conference in Washington 13 cases had been confirmed in the South Korean armed forces.

 Reporting by Hyonhee Shin and Josh Smith; additional reporting by Jane Chung; Editing by Robert Birsel, Gerry Doyle and Raju Gopalakrishnan